LSSTDESC/OpSimSummary/README.md

 # Generating simlib Files

-Generates simlib files for SNANA simulations.
+Tools for studying the LSST OpSim outputs largely based on `pandas`.
+This can be used for example to generates simlib files for SNANA simulations or similar products that are useful for generating SN simulations.

 [![Build Status](https://travis-ci.org/rbiswas4/OpSimSummary.svg?branch=master)](https://travis-ci.org/rbiswas4/OpSimSummary)
 # Requirements